internetztube/craft-structure-disable-reorder/README.md

 # Structure Disable Reorder for Craft CMS 3.x

-This plugin prohibits moving entries in a structure.
+This plugin prohibits moving entries in a structure and sorts them alphabetically.
 So you can only change the parent by using the entry edit page.
 That's it!

 __Feature Requests are welcome!__